dabeaz-course/practical-python/Notes/05_Object_model/01_Dicts_revisited.md

 }
 ```

 Dictionaries are commonly used for simple data structures.
+However,
-However, they are used for critical parts of the interpreter and may be the *most important type of data in Python*.
+they are used for critical parts of the interpreter and may be the
+*most important type of data in Python*.

 ### Dicts and Modules

-In a module, a dictionary holds all of the global variables and functions.
+Within a module, a dictionary holds all of the global variables and
+functions.

 ```python
 # foo.py